-There are many open-source and paid Relational Database Schema Design Tools.
-The best Relational Database Schema Design Tools in 2022 are listed below:
+There are many open-source and paid Relational Database Design Tools.
+The best Relational Data Schema Design Tools are listed below:

 DbSchema is available in free and paid editions.
-The academic version costs $98, and the commercial version costs $294.
+The perpetual license for the academic version costs $98, and the commercial version costs $294.

-This Relational Database Schema Design Tool is available in 3 versions, individual, team, and organization.
-The pricing starts at $9 per month and the highest price darts at $2995 annually for the organization version.
+This Relational Database Schema Design Tool is available in 3 versions, Individual, Team, and Site.
+The pricing starts at $9.95 per month and the highest price stands at $2995 annually for the Site tier.

 Providing a high-quality ETL solution can be a difficult task if you have a large volume of data.
 Hevo’s automated, No-code platform empowers you with everything you need to have for a smooth data replication experience.